leobarna/KatasBootcamp/README.md

 ## 🧐 About the project

-Katas made with JS or Java during the 6months of the bootcamp with FactoriaF5.
+Katas done with JS or Java during the 6 months of the bootcamp with FactoriaF5.

 ## ⚡Installation
 ### Create a new Gradle project﻿